popdemtech/smartsite/walkthrough/2_Basics/7_1_click_tracker.md

       response.json()
       .then((data) => {
-        document.getElementById('times-clicked').innerHTML = data.timesClicked;
+        document.getElementById('times-clicked').innerHTML = data.totalClicks;
       });
     });
   });
 </script>
 ```

-The script makes use of a preset `<span id="times-clicked">`, and replaces the value that present there with the more recent count of clicks.
+The script makes use of the `<span id="times-clicked">` element, and replaces its value with the `totalClicks` returned from the server.

 You should now be able to click the button multiple times and see the number on screen increment by one each time.
 If you refresh the page, the number will remain at the last seen value.

-### 8. Handle the API error response
+## Handling Errors

 It is good practice to inform the user of an application error.
 It's wise to consider whether the user can be helped by the error.
-For example, it's prudent to show the user if the error is due to an input validation error; the user can change their input and correct the problem.
-If the error is due to an obscure error the user cannot correct, such as invalid database credentials failing authentication, it is more appropriate to show the user a generic error or none at all.
+For example, it's prudent to show the user the exact error message if the error is due to an input validation error.
+If so, the user can change their input and correct the problem.
+If, on the other hand, the error is due to an obscure error the user cannot correct, such as invalid database credentials failing authentication, it is more appropriate to show the user a generic error or none at all.

-The case of the Click Tracker application coming into an error state fits into the latter distinction.
-The plan is to place an error message within the HTML.
-It will be hidden by default, but when an error response is received, it will be displayed.
+Since there are no validations on the `Click` object nor any "correctable" reason for this route to fail, this feature coming into an error state fits into the latter distinction.

+The plan is to place a hidden error message within the HTML.
+When an error response is received, we will unhide the message.
 Whenever a new request is initalized -- when the user re-clicks the button -- the error message will be re-hidden while the new `fetch` request is sent and allowed to return successfully or not.

-1. Add the HTML/CSS for error handling.
+### 1. Add the HTML/CSS
-For this, we will need to add the error message element, and set it to be hidden by default.
+An error message element should be added and set to be hidden by default.
 Add the new element after the `click-me` button.
 Add the style tags within the `content` block.

 <div class="filename">views/click-tracker.liquid</div>